LEAD SEO TITLE HERE

-We are glad to finally be sharing our perspective on the state of the Inn and B&B transfer market in 2026.
 If 2025 taught the boutique lodging industry anything, it is that certainty is a luxury few can afford.
-PwC’s senior hospitality leadership aptly characterized the year as one of “predictable unpredictability” — a phrase born in the world of institutional real estate that resonates with uncommon clarity at the scale of smaller hospitality segment defined largely by Inns, Bed & Breakfasts, and owner-operated small hotels.
+PwC’s senior hospitality leadership aptly characterized the year as one of “predictable unpredictability” — a phrase born in the world of institutional real estate that resonates with uncommon clarity in the smaller hospitality segment.

 A Macro Climate That Reached Main Street

-The post-pandemic tailwind that buoyed RevPAR growth through 2022 and 2023 has long since normalized.
+The post-pandemic tailwind that sent ADR, Occupancy, RevPAR and related income to historic highs through 2022 and 2023 (in most markets) has stabilized across the country.
 PwC’s Hospitality Directions reported year-to-date RevPAR growth of just 0.2% through mid-2025 — a modest rate increase more than offset by occupancy decline.
-Across the broader hospitality and leisure sector, PwC cited “high borrowing costs, valuation mismatches and policy uncertainty” as the defining forces of the year.
+Across the broader hospitality industry, PwC cited “high borrowing costs, valuation mismatches and policy uncertainty” as the defining forces of the year.

 The World Travel & Tourism Council estimated a $12.5 billion decline in inbound international visitor spending in the U.S. in 2025.
-Softer consumer confidence, persistent cost inflation, and elevated interest rates have compressed performance at every scale — and smaller, owner-operated properties, with their thinner margin structures, have felt it acutely.
+Softer consumer confidence, persistent cost inflation, and elevated interest rates have degraded property performance at nearly every scale — and smaller, owner-operated properties, with their thinner margin structures, have felt it acutely.

 Those concepts translate with near-perfect precision to our market where our active and income Seller Clients have reported record declines in international travelers, and, at the very best, marginal performance in 2025.
 A green shoot in this period of ongoing uncertainty is the significant growth well marketed and positioned Inns are experiencing in their booking pace in 2026 over 2025.